FFT on Selected Signal Segments

 Choosing segments from the signal can be controlled through the options in the signal’s context menu (right-click menu), under the "Segments" section:

-Start segment here: Marks the beginning of the new segment on the current signal ruler position.
+Start segment here: Marks the beginning of the new segment on the current signal cursor position.

-End segment here: Marks the end of the new segment on the current signal ruler position.
+End segment here: Marks the end of the new segment on the current signal cursor position.

 Create segment from selection: Creates a new segment directly from the current selection.

-Delete this segment: Deletes the segment currently under a signal ruler.
+Delete this segment: Deletes the segment currently under a signal cursor.

 Clear all segments: Clears all selected segments from the current signal.